kman0001/tubesync-plex/README.md

 - Configurable logging (`silent` and `detail` modes).
 - Cross-platform: Windows, Linux, Docker.
 - Works in Docker or host environments.
+- Supports converting JSON metadata to NFO files using the included Batch JSON to NFO Converter.

 ## Requirements